Know your rights

 5. Being given information about the terms of your loan and access to copies of loan documents and account statements on request

-6. Only provide you with credit that is “not unsuitable”.
+6. That the credit you are provided you with is “not unsuitable”.
 This means that the loan is affordable and it meets your needs.

-For more information see any of the following pages:
+For more information see any of our following pages:

 Debt Collection